davidh-cyberark/conjur-examples/README.md

 ## Contributing

-No contributions are expected for this repo.
+No outside contributions are expected for this repo.

 ## License